pyrocko/pyrocko/doc/source/apps/squirrel/tutorial.rst

 we will download seismic waveforms organize them into a local file structure and investigate various properties of the assembled dataset.

-For an introduction on how to use the Squirrel framework in your own code, head on over to :ref:`squirrel_api_cli_example`.
+For an introduction on how to use the Squirrel framework in your own code, head on over to :doc:`Examples: Squirrel powered data access
+</library/examples/squirrel/index>`.

 .. contents :: Content
   :depth: 4